anddtran/ECP/README.md

 ## ✨ Abstract

 Large Language Models (LLMs) often struggle with the inefficiencies and ambiguities of natural human language.
 ECP (Efficient Communication Profile) is a proposed non-linguistic system for instructing LLMs and exchanging data.
-It aims to leverage fundamental computational structures (like logic, math, and structured data) to achieve universal understanding across diverse LLMs without requiring specific retraining.
-ECP focuses on minimizing ambiguity and token count, promising significant gains in efficiency, accuracy, and interoperability for AI applications, offering value both independently and in synergy with context management frameworks.
+It aims to leverage fundamental computational structures (like logic, math, and structured data) combined with intelligent compression to achieve universal understanding across diverse LLMs without requiring specific retraining.
+ECP focuses on minimizing ambiguity, token count, and transmission overhead, promising significant gains in efficiency, speed, accuracy, and interoperability for AI applications, offering value both independently and in synergy with context management frameworks.

 ---